prats110892/wca_server/README.txt

 		Will output the .py table definition.
 		The formatting is a slightly off from what we have, but I think it ought to work normally.
 		 	-you still have to manually change the __init__.py file for now

+TODO:
+-figure something out for the __init__.py file updating -do some null checking, so you don't accidentally add blank mappings or something -possibly add an undo button to remove the last mapping you've added -make sure it actually works